 What you can expect

 Gastric bypass surgery is done in the hospital.
-Depending on your recovery, your hospital stay may last around three to five days.
+Depending on your recovery, your hospital stay is typically one to two days but may last longer.

 During the procedure